plforacle/heatwave-all/create-vcn/create-vcn.md

 In this lab, you will be guided through the following tasks:

+- Create Compartment
 - Create Virtual Cloud Network
 - Configure security list to allow MySQL incoming connections
 - Configure security list to allow HTTP incoming connections